 While I love involving my kids in the process, I also declutter a lot when they go to grandma’s house.
 I put toys in the donate bin and wait a few days to see if the kids miss them.
 In not, I donate the toys.

-I don’t recommend only decluttering with out the kids because the goal is to encourage kids to do this on their own.
+The end goal is to encourage kids to do this on their own.
 However, sometimes a mom has to do what she’s got to do!
 If you have to declutter without the kids, just do it!
-Then start talking with your kids about how to get rid of old play things.
-This way they will be prepared the next time you want to declutter.

 Like this post?